The Feynman-Dyson Propagators for Neutral Particles (Locality or Non-locality?): The Weinberg Propagators.

-And, $u-$ are the 6-cpmponent objects for spin 1, which are solutions of th Weinberg ``double" equations in the momentum space.
-One can conclude: the generalization of the notion of causal propagators is admitted by using the `Wick's formula' for the time-ordered particle operators provided that $a=b=1/ 4im^2$.
-It is necessary to consider all four equations.
+one can conclude: the generalization of the notion of causal propagators is admitted by using the `Wick's formula' for the time-ordered particle operators provided that $a=b=1/ 4im^2$.
+It is necessary to consider all four equations, Eqs. (\ref{eq:a1})-(\ref{eq:a21}).
 Obviously, this is related to the 12-component formalism, which I presented in~\cite{D1}.

 The $S=1$ analogues of the formula (\ref{dp}) for the Weinberg propagators follow immediately.
 In the Euclidean metrics they are: